beardoll/mecord-project-vue-2.0-/README.md

    For example, in the page where we show the 'unfinished tasks', we should select the unfinished ones from the origin data.
 The operation is implemented in the `computed` part of `components/homepage/UnfinishedTasks.vue`.
 There are enough annotations about what we will do.
 The pre-computed data will be tranmitted to 'FirstPanel.vue' (child of 'UnfinishedTasks.vue') and 'TaskDetail.vue' (if the user requires to see the details of the task, it's no-parent).
 You can see the `<template>` module of `FirstPanel.vue` and `TaskDetail.vue` to get how we render the data.

    And for `FinishedTask.vue`, it doesn't have child component, but it can redirect to 'TaskDetail.vue' to see some details of the finished tasks, so pre-compute operation is also required.

+## How to upload the answers to the server

+   See the function `submit()` in `components/Answers/Preview.vue`

+1. Pre-compute the answer to the format designated by the server